Last modified: June 17th, 2021

-You can exercise your rights by sending an e-mail to email@example.com.
+You can exercise your rights by sending an e-mail to firstname.lastname@example.org or contact us via the information listed on our contact page.
 In order to verify your identity, we request a copy of your identity with your national security number and photo made invisible.
 Following this request for access, you can request us to correct or delete your personal data.
 If you believe that we do not handle your personal data carefully, you can contact us via the above contact details.
 You also have the right to submit a complaint to the Dutch Data Protection Authority (“DDPA”).

 Other Dossplorer related terms